MakkOliinyk/js_exam-1/readme.md

 You are given 105 minutes to solve the tasks in [./src](./src) folder.
 Each task contains files with the task description and tests.
 The goal is to solve all tasks in time.
-Make sure you can't run `git push` until your solutions have passed all tests.
+You can't run `git push` until your solutions pass all the tests. passed all tests.

 To push unfinished solutions add option `--no-verify` to the push command. <br>